ColtAllen/btyd/docs/source/User Guide.md

 ## RFM Data Format
 All models require datasets in RFM (Recency, Frequency, Monetary Value) format:

-- `frequency` represents the number of *repeat* purchases the customer has made.
-This means that it's one less than the total number of purchases.
-This is actually slightly wrong.
-It's the count of time periods the customer had a purchase in.
-So if using days as units, then it's the count of days the customer had a purchase on.
+- `frequency` represents the number of *repeat* purchases the customer has made, or one less than the total number of purchases.
+Repeat purchases made within the same time period are only counted as one purchase.
 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
 (Thus if they have made only 1 purchase, the recency is 0.)
-- `monetary_value` represents the average value of a given customer's purchases.
-This is equal to the sum of all a customer's purchases divided by the total number of purchases.
-Note that the denominator here is different than the `frequency` described above.
+- `monetary_value` represents the average value of a given customer's *repeat* purchases.
+Customers who have only made a single purchase have monetary values of zero.
 - `T` represents the age of the customer in whatever time units chosen (weekly, in the above dataset).
 This is equal to the duration between a customer's first purchase and the end of the period under study.

 For models using covariates, additional columns may be added.